MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/Morpheus Meetup Guide.md

 5) **Realization plan.** Think through all the details in advance, such as location signage, potential attendee questions, an adequate amount of refreshments, and also create a budget.

 > [!Tip]
-> - a good solution may be to hold the meetup as part of a larger event or conference;
+> - A good solution may be to hold the meetup as part of a larger event or conference;
 > - partner with experienced organizers or community members to gain insights and support in planning and executing your meetup;
 > - if the meetup lasts 3-4 hours, it is important to schedule a break;
 > - plan enough time before the event for registration and after it for networking, regardless of the format;